AndreiMititelu97/great-reads-app/README.md

 # Great Reads App

-An app for users to track books they have read, want to read, and review books.
+An app that allows users to track books they’ve read, plan to read, and leave reviews.

 ## Description
 **Great Reads App** is an application inspired by the popular platform [Goodreads](https://www.goodreads.com/), allowing users to manage the books they have read, create wishlists and leave reviews, while authors can publish books and receive feedback from readers.